YDK-Solutions/ydk/sdk/python/core/docsgen/api/services/executor_service.rst

         :return: An instance of :py:class:`Entity<ydk.types.Entity>` when provided top_entity or None otherwise

-        :raises ydk.errors.YPYDataValidationError: if validation error has occurred
-        :raises ydk.errors.YPYError: if other error has occurred
+        :raises: :py:exc:`YPYError<ydk.errors.YPYError>` if an error has occurred.

         Possible Errors:

         * a server side error
         * there isn't enough information in the entity to prepare the message (eg. missing keys)